 Closed circuit jacks permit the reading of oscillator plate current, power amplifier grid current and power amplifier plate current.
-A 50-ma. meter, supplied with a flexible cord and plug, is mounted on the panel and serves as a ready check on the tuning and loading,4 as well as on the general operation of the transmitter.
+A 50-ma. meter, supplied with a flexible cord and plug, is mounted on the panel and serves as a ready check on the tuning and loading, as well as on the general operation of the transmitter.

 The power amplifier plate circuit jack has its closed circuit spring connected to the primary of the audio output transformer which serves as the modulation reactor for 'phone transmission.
-For c.w. transmission, the telegraph key is plugged into this jack, opening the lead to the modulator,
+For c.w. transmission, the telegraph key is plugged into this jack, opening the lead to the modulator, while keying the power amplifier plate circuit.
+(Caution-the key is "hot" and hence should have an insulating wooden mounting base.)
+For 'phone transmission, the key plug is removed, closing the plate circuit to the modulation reactor and audio output tube.

-A separate filter with a 6henry choke and 1-ufd. capacitor, together with the 10-μfd. first filter capacitor in the power unit, provides a very pure d.c. plate supply for the transmitter unit.
+A separate filter with a 6henry choke and 1- $\mu$ fd. capacitor, together with the 10- $\mu$ fd. first filter capacitor in the power unit, provides a very pure d.c. plate supply for the transmitter unit.